What is Workers’ Compensation?

 For more information concerning worker’s compensation in Colorado, click here to visit the worker’s compensation section of the Colorado Department of Labor.

-For more than thirty years the attorneys at Franklin D. Azar & Associates, P.C., have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Greenwood Village, Colorado Springs, and Pueblo.
-If you’ve been injured on the job, you may be entitled to compensation.
-Please call the workers compensation attorneys at FDAzar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case with our experienced Colorado workers compensation attorneys.
+For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
+Our proven track record and expertise have allowed us to grow into the largest personal injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
+If you’ve been injured in a bus, car, truck, bicycle, or motorcycle accident, you may be entitled to compensation.
+Please call the car accident attorneys at FDAzar day or night at 800-716-9032, or contact us here for a free consultation and no-obligation evaluation of your case.